 The very end of the trail has an overlook over the Artist’s Drive and the valley.

 One of the places to visit in Death Valley National Park is Natural Bridge Canyon.

-The natural arch in the dark brown canyon looks impressive but is a very popular stop.
+The natural arch in the dark brown canyon looks impressive but is a top-rated stop.
 We didn’t hike beyond the span though I saw several beautiful photos from the further trail.

 Then there is a bigger fall about 20 feet high.
 But most sources tell canyon after it becomes shallower and not worse further hiking.

-In 2015 Zabriskie Point was closed both for those who drives and those who hikes Golden Canyon trail.
-But this time it was open.
+In 2015 Zabriskie Point was closed both for those who drive and those who hike Golden Canyon trail.
+But this time, it was open.

 Zabriskie Point is, probably, the most popular overlook in the park.
-You can dind it busy most of the times but sunrise tend to be more scenic at sunrise.
+You can find it busy most of the time, but sunrise tends to be more scenic at sunrise.
 We planned to stop before the sunset.
-Though when arrived clouds covered most of the skyline, and we didn’t want to test our luck.
+When we arrived, clouds covered most of the skyline, and we didn’t want to test our luck.